daniele-athome/hass-config/README.md

 Controlled lights are turned off automatically when too much light is detected in the room.

+The bedroom has an experimental time-of-flight sensor at the side of the door that can detect passage (and direction!).
+It is used to turn off and on the main light or the bed light, depending on the time of day.
+The bedroom speaker is also controlled by this automation (no need to play anything if nobody is in the room).

 I try to keep room-related configuration in their respective `scenario_<room>.yaml` files.